florimondmanca/personal/README.md

 $ npm install
 ```

-Create an environment file called `.env` (this filename is excluded from version control),
+## Quickstart

-containing the following variables:
+Create an environment file called `.env` (it will be excluded from version control) at the project root, containing the following variables:

 - `API_KEY`: a valid API key created via the API administration
 - `BACKEND_URL`: the URL to the backend root **without trailing slash**